AnanthanAnil/LSB-Image-Steganography/README.md

  ```
 (Note that the file format must match with that of the input secret file's format.
 Otherwise an error message appears)

-** if you want the fule code search and find is secret.
+** if you want the full code search and find it's secret.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>